pedrofneves/multi-env-config/README.md

 const config = require('multi-env-config').init();
 ~~~

-The module expects configuration files in "./src/Config" directory of the base path of your project.
+The module expects configuration files in "./src/Config" directory of the project's base path.

-The configuration files name must be the value assigned to "NODE_ENV" environment vairable plus ".js".
+The configuration file name must be the value assigned to "NODE_ENV" environment variable plus ".js".

-Alternatively, you can initialize the module specifying your environment variable - in case uou have many node instances in the same machine - and the directory of the configuration files.
+Alternatively, you can initialize the module specifying your environment variable - in case you have many node instances in the same machine - and the directory of the configuration files.

-For example:
+For example, the initialization:

 ~~~ Coffee-script
 const config = require('multi-env-config').init('MY_PROJECT_NODE_ENV', './src/configuration');